DiTo97/international-migrant-stock-1990-2020/README.md

 [![dashboard](assets/dashboard.png)](assets/dashboard.mp4)

-For a complete overview of the dashboard, download the recorded .mp4 video from [here](assets/dashboard.mp4) or by clicking on the image above.
+For a complete overview, download the recorded .mp4 video from [here](assets/dashboard.mp4) or by clicking on the image above.

 ## Introduction